eMahtab/playground/web/css/box_model/README.md

 Margin - Clears an area outside the border.
 The margin is transparent

 The box model allows us to add a border around elements, and to define space between elements.

+### Width and Height of an Element
+In order to set the width and height of an element correctly in all browsers, you need to know how the box model works.

+### Important: When you set the width and height properties of an element with CSS, you just set the width and height of the content area.
+To calculate the full size of an element, you must also add padding, borders and margins.